robwhelan/datalake/README.md

 $ bash upload-data.sh ../Downloads/brazilian-ecommerce/ s3://robs-kewl-datalake-test-drop-773548596459/
 ```

 3. Run the first crawler (drop zone crawler).
-It will create a metadata table for the drop zone.
+It will create metadata tables (one for each partition) for the drop zone.
 ```bash
 $ aws glue start-crawler --name robs-kewl-datalake-test-datalake-crawler-dropzone
 ```